sureshgvl/janmat/ToDo/CANDIDATE_PLANS_COMPREHENSIVE_README.md

 - Admin support

 #### **🎯 Use Case:**
-Perfect for candidates who want to establish basic online presence and test platform features before investing.
+Perfect for candidates who want to establish a basic online presence with essential manifesto content and one photo, while testing platform features before upgrading to premium plans.

 ---